StanHash/GBA-Fire-Embem-for-Screen-Readers/README.md

 - U: read unit name.
 - J: read unit class name.
 - H: read unit HP.
-- L: read current dialogue.
+- L: read the current dialogue line.
+- M: read the currently selected menu item.
+- I: read unit's held item name.
+If the unit has more than one item, repeated presses will cycle through their inventory.

-If you hold Shift as you press a key, automatic reading will be toggled.
+If you hold Shift as you press most keys, automatic reading will be toggled.
 For example, Shift-T will make the script read the terrain name every time the cursor moves to a new position.

 ## Licence